Hydration & Dachshunds: Why Water Intake Matters

 - If you feed a mix, expect water needs to vary.

-We noticed a major difference when we transitioned Harvey to a mostly raw diet — his bowl stayed fuller longer, but his hydration levels were still solid.
+We noticed a major difference when we transitioned Harvey to a mostly raw diet — his bowl stayed fuller longer, but his hydration levels were still solid, much like when we later experimented with homemade meals specifically balanced for dachshunds.

 🩺 According to PetMD, “Dogs on dry food need access to fresh water at all times to compensate for the low moisture content in kibble.”